-- Liquidity of the Academy as evidenced by net current assets of £749,000 and a current ratio of 2.56:1.
-This indicates the Academy's ability to meet its short term obligations, expressed as a ratio of current assets to current liabilities. - Positive net cashflow before capital and project expenditure - Comparison of actual results to agreed budgets and a consideration of reserve levels.
+- Liquidity of the Academy as evidenced by net current assets of £608,000 and a current ratio of 2.15:1.
+This indicates the Academy's ability to meet its short term obligations, expressed as a ratio of current assets to current liabilities. - Comparison of actual results to agreed budgets and a consideration of reserve levels.

-Financial Review (continued)
+Financial Review

-The Four Year School Development Plan, which is updated each year at the start of the Autumn Term (and reviewed termly by the Senior Leadership Team), in conjunction with the Mission Statement and School Aims, underpins the management, departmental and pastoral planning.
+The Four Year School Improvement Plan, which is updated each year at the start of the Autumn Term (and reviewed termly by the Senior Leadership Team), in conjunction with the Mission Statement and School Aims, underpins the management, departmental and pastoral planning.
 All these elements are monitored and reviewed by the Board of Trustees who take a particular interest in the external examination results of the school during the Autumn Term.